 The joy of a frozen turkey is that you can buy it well in advance of your holiday and eat it later—as long as you defrost it safely.

 If you defrost your turkey wrong?
-Well, you could be inviting bacteria to join you for dinner (and Staphyloccus aureus, Salmonella, Listeria monocytogens, Clostridium perfingens, or Enteropathoginec Escherichia coli just don’t fit well on a place card).
+Well, you could be inviting bacteria to join you for dinner (and Staphylococcus aureus, Salmonella, Listeria monocytogenes, Clostridium perfringens, or Enteropathogenic Escherichia coli just don’t fit well on a place card).

 I scoured the internet in search of the best and worst ways to go about defrosting your Butterball.
 Here are your answers:

 The 3 right ways to defrost a turkey

 1. In the fridge—the slowest, but also the safest and laziest option if you plan ahead.
 How long does it take?
 About 24 hours for each 4-5 pounds of turkey in a fridge set at 40 degrees or below (see Temperature Danger Zone for why this is so important).Make sure you put your bird in a pan to catch any drips, but here are the thawing times according to the USDA: